Is it time to replace your mattress?

 Buy a complete mattress set, not just the mattress.
 A steel wire boxspring foundation is as important as a good innerspring mattress.
 It acts much like a large shock absorber, taking a lot of the nightly wear and tear.
 Don’t put a new mattress on an old foundation.

 Shop for the best value, not the lowest price.
 Mattress prices are determined by materials used, quality of construction and size.
 Consider the amount of time you will use a mattress set and the problems that may accompany a poorly constructed mattress set (i.e., back problems, restless sleep, overly tired during the day).

 Remember, a mattress is a long-term investment in your health and well-being, and costs only pennies a day.

 Don’t be afraid to ask your Mattress Professional questions — as many as you need to ensure that you are confident in your purchase.
 Shop in a store you know and trust will give you quality information, good service and promises your comfort.
 Mattress Discounters is one of the largest mattress retailers in America and is staffed with knowledgeable Mattress Professionals to assist you in finding the right mattress for your needs.
-Visit one of the many Mattress Discounters or call 1-800-Buy-A-Bed to speak directly to the store nearest you.
+Visit one of the many Mattress Discounters or call 1-888-MY-MD-Bed to speak directly to the store nearest you.